gsaileshkumar/semantic-form/README.md

 - `when` - Name of the field to be checked for
 - `is` - Value to compare with
 - `condition` - A callback to check for the condition on which the children is rendered

+#### IfElse

+- `when` - Name of the field to be checked for
+- `is` - Value to compare with
+- `condition` - A callback to check for the condition on which the children is rendered
+- `renderOnTrue` - JSX to be rendered if the condition is satisfied
+- `renderOnFalse` - JSX to be rendered if the condition is NOT satisfied

 WORK IN PROGRESS